geekpradd/geekpradd.github.io/life/post.md

 So first contact wasn't good.
 Still, I found Raghav, Jonah and Anurag to accompany me.

 Pratyush and Akhoury became good friends later on, after Summer Vacation.
 I still am not on good terms with everyone.
 Jishnu for instance, acts like as if I'm his worst enemy.
-People of other sections, I don't know many and I guess that's how it'l remain.
+People of other sections, I don't know many and I guess that's how it'll remain.
 Not that I care or anything.

 I felt like shit at the beginning.
 Everybody has friends.
 Everybody is happy.
 Everybody knows everyone.
 I had no friends.
 I still was adjusting to the culture and attitude here.
 You could joke with your teachers easily, teachers act humane, violence is rare.
 And I'm mostly like everybody else.
 Not some abomination.